KoliPratibha8902/ProjectOn_AwsSecurityGroup_NACL/README.md

-# AWS Security Group, NACL, Internet Gateway, Public Subnet, and EC2 Configuration
+## AWS Security Group, NACL, Internet Gateway, Public Subnet and EC2
 Overview: This project involved configuring a secure AWS environment using Security Groups, Network ACLs (NACLs), an Internet Gateway, a Public Subnet, and EC2 instances.
 The goal was to establish a secure, accessible, and scalable infrastructure.

 *Components*